 It was my first 2 days trip from Bangalore, since I arrived in the city somewhere in the middle of February.
 I was quite reluctant to leave Delhi-NCR, in-fact I had not even given any thought of moving out…

 I was working in a high pressure environment with a very demanding client and was really looking forward to a break.
-When I just couldn’t bear it anymore, I decided to` be ‘sick’ on a Monday and make it a three day away weekend.
+When I just couldn’t take it anymore, I decided to` be ‘sick’ on a Monday and turn my trip into a long weekend.
 April wasn’t the best time to go visit Kochi, but heck it was only going to get worse as the summer progressed.

 The night train from Yashwantpur dropped me on Ernakulam station early in the morning.
 I remember calling a few of my Bangalore friends telling them I was going for a holiday, that was my level of excitement!

 Part of what I like traveling south India is those Udupi style veg restaurants that seem to sprung everywhere like mushrooms in the rain.
 My friends teased me that I’d be eating idli-vada sambhar three times a day, and I can tell you I have come to love it.

 Since, I had no smartphone I had only a vague idea of where to go and how to get there.
 My plan was to stay at Fort Kochi, one of the top places to see in Kerala.
 I had heard so much about it on Tripadvisor and other travel forums.
 To reach there I had to get to the jetty station, and without Google Maps it seemed like a daunting task.

 So, what happened to my cellphone again?